ncatlab/nlab-content/pages/17138.md

 =--

-It is immediate and useful to generalize the concept of topoligical cell complexes as follows.
+It is immediate and useful to generalize the concept of topological cell complexes as follows.

 +-- {: .num_defn #TopologicalCCellComplex}
 ###### Definition